sbecker/big_sitemap/README.md

 ### Using Rails  (ActiveRecord)

-This exmaple itterates of the `User` resource and adds each with a `change_frequency`, `last_modified` and `priority` to the sitemap.
+This example itterates of the `User` resource and adds each with a `change_frequency`, `last_modified` and `priority` to the sitemap.
 In case there are more than 50.000 users, the sitemap will be auto-split in multiple files.

 ```ruby
 require 'massive_sitemap'